 On what needed to be done to address the problem of illegal mining, Dr Dwomoh, among other things, called for the development of policies that prohibited mining in cocoa farms.

 “Where mining is inevitable on any cocoa farm, the miner should pay compensation according to Cocoabod recommended projected revenue formula.
 This formula includes the cost of destruction of properties,” he said, saying that there should be “no issuance of license or lease for mining in cocoa farm lands until public farum is organized which must be done at a centralized area in communities where a lot of the inhabitants can attend for their consent concurrence”.

-Again, Dr Dwomoh said no concession area (topo sheet) should be issued to companies from Accra without public forum in a cocoa community and that the Minerals Commission should do land truthing before issuance of license.
+Again, Dr Dwomoh said no concession area (topo sheet) should be issued to companies from Accra without a public forum in a cocoa community and that the Minerals Commission should do land truthing before issuance of a license.

 COCOBOD, he told the media, was virtually doing everything for the farmer, adding that “right from the word go we provide the farmers with agriculture extension officers who educate them on good agricultural practices”.

 Again, he said COCOBOD was providing the farmer with disease control products, insecticide for the control of insects and pests that attacked cocoa as well as fertilisers for cocoa farmers.